-Having a lapse in car insurance is a pretty serious situation since car insurance is necessary for driving a car in the United States.
-A lapse in car insurance may also cause your insurance rate to spike.
+Having a lapse in car insurance is a pretty serious situation since auto insurance is necessary for driving a car in the United States.
+A lapse in car insurance may also cause an insurer to spike your insurance rates.

 What Happens if Car Insurance Lapses?

 Don't drive your vehicle if your insurance lapses or you're uninsured.
 Each state has different penalties for people who drive while uninsured.
 Some states will suspend your driver's license if you drive uninsured.
 Others will impound your vehicle.

 If your auto policy should lapse your auto insurance company is not obligated to cover any auto claims.
 It means you will have to pay out of your own pockets for accidents or damage to you, your car and others and other property.
 This includes medical bills for yourself and the other driver, damage to the other vehicle and any repairs for your own car.

 Other risks you'll face are license suspension and jail time.
 Some states will put you in jail if you have a car accident while uninsured.
 You're taking a big risk since it's dangerous and illegal.